loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 The plan of this thesis is to compile and extend the functional system-level language System-Level Functional Language (SLFL).
 The language is created by Jean-Philippe Bernardy, which in turn is based on Girard's linear logic.
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for functional languages.
-The language is not fully implemented, so we will have to complete the implementation before continuing with the planned work.

 == Related work

 The first paper to introduce is _Lilac: a functional programming language based on linear logic_ @lilac1994.